OpenCTI-Platform/opencti/docs/docs/deployment/troubleshooting.md

 !!! warning "Cant upsert entity.
 Too many entities resolved"

     OpenCTI received an entity which is matching too many other entities in the platform.
 In this condition we cannot take a decision.
-We need to dig into the data bundle to identify why he match too much entities and fix the data in the bundle / or the platform according to what you expect.
+We need to dig into the data bundle to identify why it matches too much entities and fix the data in the bundle / or the platform according to what you expect.

 !!! warning "Execution timeout, too many concurrent call on the same entities"